Sameep1234/notes/vault/courses.Semester 5.Operating System.Lecture 3.md

 * ![](/assets/images/2021-08-29-11-08-15.png)

+* UNIX is an OS just like Linux.
-* Linux is based on UNIX but is more complicated than UNIX.
+* In fact linux is based on UNIX but is more complicated than UNIX.
 * UNIX system follows monolithic approach
 * UNIX System Kernel